 Populations below 250 acres represents a level where recovery or conservation of prairie dog populations on city lands without importing animals (through relocation) becomes uncertain.
 Across the state, many prairie dogs are in conflict with human land uses and could serve to repopulate areas on city lands.
-State goals for prairie dog conservation are sufficiently conservative that if populations are "secure" as defined by the State's Grassland Species Conservation Plan, prairie dogs will be available for relocation to repopulate city lands.
+State goals for prairie dog conservation are sufficiently conservative that if populations are "secure" as defined by the State's Conservation Plan for Grassland Species in Colorado, prairie dogs will be available for relocation to repopulate city lands.
 However, if populations drop below 250 acres and statewide populations are no longer in a secure state (as defined by CPW), ability to conserve any level of prairie dog occupancy on city lands becomes uncertain and all available tools should be considered for use in protecting remaining populations.